brookemstevens/brooke-stevens-portfolio/README.md

   - The **pseudocode-extractor.skill** file contains the skill for converting research papers into clean, formal pseudocode in the style of Phuong & Hutter (2022)

   - The **README.md** documents the motivation, skill overviews, usage instructions, and demos

-  - The **Brooke_Meal_Planner_Full_Conversation.pdf** file shows the deployed website interface and a full example conversation demonstrating how the meal-planning agent is used.

 &nbsp;